noir-lang/noir/docs/docs/concepts/advanced/contract_creation.md

 **A:** When the sequencer receives a private kernel proof, they must be able to determine:

 1. How many contracts are being deployed
-2. Whether each deployment comes with a valid deployment validation proof (see [RollupCiruitLogic](#Rollup-Circuit-Logic))
+2. Whether each deployment comes with a valid deployment validation proof (see [RollupCircuitLogic](#Rollup-Circuit-Logic))

 **Q: why not have deployments use a separate 'deployment stack'?**